 Foreclosure properties are yet another way to flip a house with no money that can be scooped up for below market value and earn you a profit when you sell.
 Our friends at Foreclosure.com specialize in this niche and can help you spot the hottest deals before they hit the market.

-Did you know 41 states and Washington, DC allow cash rebates for home buyers?
+🔨 Need money for repairs on your home purchase?
+Buy with Clever and get cash back! 🔨 Did you know 41 states and Washington, DC allow cash rebates for home buyers?
 Clever can match you with trusted local real estate agents and help you get cash back.
-You can spend your money any way you’d like — no questions asked!
+You can spend your money any way you’d like — no questions asked! 💰 Buy with Clever, get cash back!
+Meet with top agents TODAY 💰 |

 Hard Money Lenders

-• Owner-occupant while conducting repairs
+Best for: | • Experienced real estate investors • Owner-occupant while conducting repairs |

-Option for 0% down:• Individuals
+Option for 0% down: | • Individuals • Investment companies |

-What to watch out for:• Interest rates, fees, and loan terms
+What to watch out for: | • Interest rates, fees, and loan terms |

 Unlike traditional mortgage lenders, hard money lenders are more concerned about the quality of the property you’re buying than your income or credit score.
 Typically, these individuals or investment companies have a short payoff time — anywhere from a few months to three years — for the loans they offer.